GyizerHQ/Trees-to-Parentheses-and-Back/README.md

 > Note: \
     \
     There is more than one possible answer to this puzzle!
 There are number of different ways to "encode" a tree as a string of parentheses.
 Any solution that follows the laws above will be accepted. \
-    \
-    Your functions will run in sandboxes; only Tree, Leaf, Branch and console ( for .log ) will be in scope, and they will be frozen.
-If you need helper functions, define them inside your functions.
-If you experience any problems with this setup, please leave a comment in the Discourse.